external-facing

-Creating a component library to standardize Chase’s Assisted Account Opening user experience.
+Building a component library to standardize and enhance Chase’s Assisted Account Opening user experience.

-Creating a component library to standardize Chase’s Assisted Account Opening user experience.
+Building a component library to standardize and enhance Chase’s Assisted Account Opening user experience.

 UX Design Co-Lead